 With military helicopters hovering overhead, the exercise began with the EU and Chinese warships manoeuvring close to each other to simulate a refuelling at sea operation.
 Members of the ships’ crews then transferred across to each other’s ships to conduct a series of practical demonstrations and exercises.

-The exercises included a joint counter-piracy boarding operation, with the Chinese and EU Naval Force boarding teams embarking onto the Chinese logistics ship, CNS Taihu.
+The exercises included a joint counter-piracy boarding operation, with the Chinese and EU Naval Force boarding teams embarking onto the Chinese logistics ship, PLANS Taihu.
 Small-arms and helicopter exercises were also carried out.